CyberInteI/OWASP-Juice-Shop/README.md

 Step 4: Access in Browser
 http://localhost:3000

 Once Done!
-Be ready to dive into the real life web vulnerability chanllenges You'll find all challenges category wise in this repository.
+Be ready to dive into the real life web vulnerability chanllenges........
+You'll find all challenges category wise in this repository.